alvindng/ping-pong/README.md

 ## Setup/Installation Requirements

-* _Download/clone repository_
+* Download/clone repository_
-* _To convert your number into Roman numerals, enter a number between 1 and 3,999 into the form_
-* _Click "convert your number to roman numerals" button to see your converted number_
-* _To convert your number into a secret message, enter a word or phrase into the form_
+* To see your number in a Ping Pong list, enter a positive number into the form
-* _Click the "Let me see the Ping Pong!" button to see your converted message_
+* Click the _"Let me see the Ping Pong!"_ button to see your converted message

 ## Support and contact details